fermartinezm/Kubernetes-CentOS7-Flannel/ansible/README.md

 In this section there are all the necessary files for an automated installation of Kubernetes v.1.14 in CentOS7.

 ## 1. Pre-requisites
 - You need have Ansible installed in the computer where the installation is launched.
 You can install it using the command `yum install ansible` or you can find more information [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html?extIdCarryOver=true&sc_cid=701f2000001OH7YAAW#latest-release-via-dnf-or-yum).
+The last ansible version checked is 2.7.9.

 - You need at least two machines or virtual machines, one master and one minion.
 By default the project uses one master and two minions.